 The market is beautifully designed with colorful flowers along its interior wall, known as the Horn of Plenty by artist Arno Coenen.

-Completed in 2014, it’s 11,000 square meters of markets selling fresh produce, meats, seafood, and so much more.
+Completed in 2014, it’s 11,000 square meters of markets selling fresh produce, meats, seafood, and much more.
 From coffee to ice cream, personal care items, churros, dumplings, and more, there’s something for everyone’s taste here at Market Hall.

 See Related: Best Things to Do in Amsterdam